 Paul Revere was born in Boston on January 1, 1735, the son of French Huguenot immigrant Apollos Rivoire and Bostonian Deborah Hichborn.
 Rivoire had his own shop as a goldsmith, and changed his name to sound more British, according to Biography.com.
 The Reveres lived in North End, a part of the city that could be rough at times.

 The young Paul Revere apprenticed with his father, and became a devoted silversmith.
-After the tragic death of his father in 1754, Revere had to take care of his mother and his six siblings, and became the owner of the family shop at just 19-years-old.
+After his father’s demise in 1754, Revere had to take care of his mother and his six siblings, and became the owner of the family shop at just 19-years-old.

 Revere’s family life was indeed troubled.
 He married Sarah Orne in 1757, and had eight children from this first marriage.
 Orne died unexpectedly in 1773.
 Revere remarried soon after with Rachel Walker, and had another eight children with his second wife.